 Preschoolers love painting.
 They love gluing.
 They also love decorating pumpkins!
-I combined all three of these favorite things into one activity for the perfect pumpkin art activity.
+I combined all three of these favorite things into one activity for the perfect pumpkin art activity – tissue painted mini pumpkins! it’s juts one of many process art activities we include in our fall preschool themes.

 Try adding this pumpkin process art to in any autumn, Halloween, or farm theme in preschool.
 The students were so happy to make painted tissue paper mini pumpkins during our harvest party.